jeshuaerickson/holidayhack2020/README.md

 const SANTA_PASSWORD = 'santapass';
 ~~~

-## Objective No. 4: Operate the Santavator
+## Objective 4: Operate the Santavator

 Talk to Pepper Minstix in the entryway to get some hints about the Santavator.